When a Sunday does not occur between December 25 and January 1, this feast is celebrated on December 30 with only one reading before the Gospel.

 Family Circle is a game which works well as an icebreaker or for a lesson about relationships.
 It also makes sense for a meeting about human dignity.
 We are all members of God’s family.

-This blessed home prayer, based on Psalm 128, which is the responsorial psalm for this feast, asks for blessings on our home and family as we follow the ways of the Lord.
+This blessed home prayer, based on Psalm 128, which is the responsorial psalm for the Feast of The Holy Family Year A, asks for blessings on our home and family as we follow the ways of the Lord.

 In Sirach we hear practical wisdom on how families should live together.
 To honor means to will what is good for the other person.
 Families are not perfect.
 If we have difficult relationships, we can still honor our family members while recognizing that we have been hurt.

 Marriage is an act of mutual submission.
 Once again, this doesn’t mean staying in a hurtful relationship.
 But a true marriage reflects the life of Christ.
-We offer ourselves to each other in service.
+We offer ourselves to each other in service to each other.